atopx/rag-example/README.md

 # rag-example

-A Retrieval-Augmented Generation (RAG) based Chinese chess learning assistant project.
+A RAG (Retrieval-Augmented Generation) example project.
 It builds a knowledge base by processing PDF documents and provides intelligent Q&A functionality.

 ## Features
 - PDF document loading and chunking